tdilauro/Simplified-wiki/Deployment:-Quickstart-with-Docker.md

 ## <a name='cm-prep'></a>Prep Work

-1. **Create your configuration file.**

-    1. On your local machine, use [this documentation](Configuration) to create the JSON file for your particular library's configuration.
-If you're unfamiliar with Json, you can use [this JSON Formatter & Validator](https://jsonformatter.curiousconcept.com/#) to validate your configuration file.
-    2. Name your file `config.json` and **put it on your production server** at `/etc/libsimple`.
-(You can put the file in any directory you'd like, but you'll need to change the value in the commands below accordingly.)
-For the rest of the instructions, we'll be working on this server.

-2. **Install Docker.** Docker has [step-by-step instructions](https://docs.docker.com/engine/installation/linux/) to grab its most up-to-date version.
+1. **Install Docker.** Docker has [step-by-step instructions](https://docs.docker.com/engine/installation/linux/) to grab its most up-to-date version.
 Depending on your package manager, you could also install a slightly older version with: `sudo apt-get install docker-ce` or `sudo yum install docker-ce`.

-3. **Create any dependent, temporary containers** (optional) for integrations like Elasticsearch and Postgres. *We don't recommend using containers in the long-term for holding or maintaining data.* However, if you just want to get a sense of how your Circulation Manager will work, containers are a quick option.
+2. **Create any dependent, temporary containers** (optional) for integrations like Elasticsearch and Postgres. *We don't recommend using containers in the long-term for holding or maintaining data.* However, if you just want to get a sense of how your Circulation Manager will work, containers are a quick option.
 Instructions for integrating [Elasticsearch](#es) and [Postgres](#pg) via Docker can be found below.

-4. **Get the Docker images** for the Library Simplified Circulation Manager.
+3. **Get the Docker images** for the Library Simplified Circulation Manager.
 Run:

     ```sh
     $ sudo docker pull nypl/circ-deploy && sudo docker pull nypl/circ-scripts